5 Tips for Adjusting Your Budget When You’re Facing a Crisis

 Getting through a tough time often requires making sacrifices — including financial ones.

 A serious illness, the death of a family member, unexpected emergencies and job loss create precarious situations that force people to change their regular spending habits.
+The pandemic has presented particular challenges to so many people.

 You might feel helpless in the midst of a crisis, but there are actionable steps you can take to shift to a bare bones budget and stretch your dollars.